Dietary fats explained

 Cholesterol - dietary fats; Hyperlipidemia - dietary fats; CAD - dietary fats; Coronary artery disease - dietary fats; Heart disease - dietary fats; Prevention - dietary fats; Cardiovascular disease - dietary fats; Peripheral artery disease - dietary fats; Stroke - dietary fats; Atherosclerosis - dietary fats

 What are Fats?

-You also need fat to keep your skin and hair healthy.
-Fat also helps you absorb vitamins A, D, E, and K, the so-called fat-soluble vitamins.
+You also need fat to keep your skin and hair healthy and help you absorb vitamins A, D, E, and K, which are called fat-soluble vitamins.
 Fat also fills your fat cells and insulates your body to help keep you warm.

 The fats your body gets from your food give your body essential fatty acids called linoleic and linolenic acid.
 They are called "essential" because your body cannot make them itself, or work without them.
 Your body needs them for brain development, controlling inflammation, and blood clotting.

 Fat has 9 calories per gram, more than 2 times the number of calories in carbohydrates and protein, which each have 4 calories per gram.